casutton/homepage.csutton/advice/index.md

 Of these, my favourites are

-* Richard Hamming's classic lecture on [You and Your Research](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html), Amazingly, you can now find [a video of Hamming himself](https://www.youtube.com/watch?v=a1zDuOPkMSw) delivering the lecture.
+* Richard Hamming's classic lecture on [You and Your Research](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html).
+Amazingly, you can now find a [video of Hamming himself](https://www.youtube.com/watch?v=a1zDuOPkMSw) delivering the lecture.

 * Phil Agre's essay on [Networking on the Network](http://vlsicad.ucsd.edu/Research/Advice/network.html).
 A theoretical framework for understanding professional networking and how research fields are born and grow.